RituPande/ctc/README.md

 Y<sup>D</sup><sub>k</sub> is the probability of symbol D in the output vocabulary being the K-th symbol in the label sequence given the inputs from time steps 0 through K i.e.
 Y<sup>D</sup><sub>k</sub> = prob(L<sub>k</sub> = D | X<sub>0</sub>,X<sub>1</sub>,....,X<sub>k</sub>).

 CTC algorithm takes the probabilty distribution across all vocabulary symbols at all time steps and decodes the label sequence from it.
-The follwing sections will explain various strategies that can be used to align the output symbols to input seqeunce to form a label sequence.
+The following sections will explain various strategies that can be used to align the output symbols to input seqeunce to form a label sequence.

 ### 2.1.
 Alignment Strategies for Model Training